-The late payment of income tax and national insurance contributions (NIC) via PAYE, student loan deductions and income tax due under the construction industry scheme will attract both interest and penalties.
+The late payment of income tax and National Insurance contributions (NIC) via PAYE, student loan deductions and income tax due under the construction industry scheme (CIS) will attract both interest and penalties.

 The rules outlined below came into force for any tax month or tax quarter beginning on or after 6 April 2010.
-Prior to that date there were no penalties for late PAYE payments for the majority of employers as long as the amount due for the tax year was paid by 19 April (22 April if the payment was made electronically) after the end of the tax year.
+Prior to that date, there were no penalties for late PAYE payments for the majority of employers as long as the amount due for the tax year was paid by 19 April (22 April if the payment was made electronically) after the end of the tax year.
+Finance Act 2013, Sch 50 amended the PAYE penalties regime to cater for the introduction of real time information (RTI) but penalties for late payment under RTI were phased in (see the announcement on the GOV.UK website).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.